fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p><b>Storage:</b></p>
 <ul>
   <li>
     <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html"><b>EC2 Instance Store</b></a> is an alternative to EBS with a high-performance hardware disk, better I/O performance.
-However, it lose their storage when they stop.
+However, it lose their storage when they stop (but not when reboot).
 So, the best scenarios to be used are, e.g, buffer, cache, temporary content.
     <ul>
       <li>AWS: Infrastructure, Replication for data to EBS volumes and EFS drives, replacing faulty hardware, Ensuring their employees cannot access your data.</li>
       <li>Customer: backups and snapshot procesures, data encryptation, analysis the risk</li>